statecharts/statecharts.github.io/how-to-use-statecharts.md

 - The statechart asks the world about some thing, known as a *guard*
 - The statechart tells your object to perform some *action*

 These are the three touchpoints between the statechart and the outside world (your component).
+Statecharts fit into an event driven system.
+It accepts events, and turns them into actions.

 ### Events